CNC Services Northwest

 Includes TT1 tool detector plus cycles for automatically measuring tool height offsets, and for setting Z axis part zero using the TT1.

-Provides software and PLC program support for sending requested tool number information to the PLC.
+Provides software and PLC program support for sending requested tool number and carousel position information to the PLC.

 This option is built into all ATC controls, and so is generally not purchased as a separate option.

 This is a software option, to provide the necessary tools to support an automatic tool changer.
 It does not include any tool changer hardware.
-It also does not include any custom PLC programming, which would almost always be required to support a particular tool changer.
+It also does not include any custom PLC programming, which is almost always required to support any particular tool changer.

 If you are interested in pricing a control retrofit for a machine with an automatic tool changer, or are interested in adding a tool changer to an existing machine, contact me directly for a quote.